Skip to Content

 • Over multiple runs, cumulative coverage approaches the full payload library

-This design keeps individual scan runs fast while building comprehensive coverage over time.
+This design keeps individual scan runs fast while building coverage over time.

 Maximizing Coverage

 • Document all endpoints in your OpenAPI spec.
-The scanner tests every endpoint defined in the spec, so comprehensive documentation means comprehensive coverage.
+The scanner tests every endpoint defined in the spec, so thorough documentation means better coverage.

 • Keep your spec accurate and complete — the scanner uses your spec’s schemas and parameter definitions to generate effective test payloads.